miracle2k/webassets/docs/renderer.rst

 used, which simply renders the asset URL (when referenced) or the asset contents (when inlined).

-For example, to render a CSS link or inline stylesheet, you can do the
+For example, to render a CSS link reference or inline stylesheet, you can do the following:
-following:

 .. code-block:: python